VeryGoodOpenSource/dart_frog/docs/docs/advanced/authentication.md

       .use(requestLogger())
       .use(
         bearerTokenAuthentication<User>(
-          authenticator: (context, token) {
-            final userRepository = context.read<UserRepository>();
-            return userRepository.fetchFromAccessToken(token);
-          }
+          userFromToken: userRepository.fetchFromAccessToken,
         ),
       );
 }
 ```

-The `authenticator` parameter must be a function that receives two positional argument the
+The `userFromToken` parameter must be a function that receives one positional argument (the
-context and the token sent on the authorization header and returns a user if any is found
-for that token.
+token sent on the authorization header) and returns a user if any is found for that token.

 Again, just like in the basic method, if a user is returned, it will be set in the request
 context and can be read on request handlers, for example: